Here are some common questions about résumés, with responses. Also check out our general FAQ section here.

 College students sometimes worry that they’ve had so many short-term job experiences that they can’t fit them on a one-page document.
 It’s important to realize that every job has value in molding your abilities to deal with people, solve problems, manage and organize work, and develop other “transferable” skills.
 However, if many of your past jobs are “repeat jobs” – for example, waiting tables at four different but similar-style restaurants – you may want to save space and consolidate them by listing only the company names and locations, with one set of bullets describing your accomplishments and skills developed at those four jobs.

 Questions often arise also about whether to include very short-term jobs (e.g., shorter than a month or so).
 If you have very little other experience, anything will help.
 However, if you have other job experiences that provide a potential employer a complete picture of your qualifications, you may be able to leave a short-term job out.
 When in doubt, it’s always a good idea to consult with a career counselor.

 Whatever positions you list on your résumé, list the employer’s name, city, and state (or country), and the month and year you started and left that work.
-Leave out the street address, zip code, and supervisor’s name.
+Leave out the street address, zip code, phone number, and supervisor’s name.

 It’s always correct to include the locations (city and state or country) of the schools you attended.
 Rather than listing the duration of your college coursework, list the month and year of graduation or anticipated graduation.
 If you’re worried that your age may negatively impact your chances of landing an interview, you may choose to leave the date of your degrees off the résumé.
 If you’re having difficulty deciding whether to include your degree years, it’s probably a good idea to talk with a career counselor about the options.